clark-aaron/clark-aaron/README.md

 ### Hi Friends

-This priject is my blog.
+This project is my blog.
 Welcome you get me some suggestions.
 My email ☛ <clarkaaron@163.com>.

 <!--
 **clark-aaron/clark-aaron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.